moorepants/dissertation/systemidentification.rst

 To me, Doyle's work emphasizes the need for close collaboration between psychologists and control engineers to formalize the theory for human balance.
-His intermittent control theory may be valid, but due to the unusual model development, simulation and analyses techniques it is hard to gage whether the need for intermittent control was simply artifact of poor modeling.
+His intermittent control theory may be valid, but due to the unusual model development, simulation and analyses techniques it is hard to gauge whether the need for intermittent control was simply artifact of poor modeling.
 His insight into the human control theory is very enlightening and his ways of wording bring the theory outside of the traditional control framework for an expansion